Lion Air Flight 610: Recovery operations

-On 4 November, nearly 1,400 personnel, including 175 divers, were dispatched to the crash site.
-69 ships, five helicopters and thirty ambulances were also dispatched.
-The Head of the National Search and Rescue Agency Muhammad Syaugi announced that the search and rescue operation would be extended for another three days.
+On 4 November, nearly 1,400 personnel, including 175 divers, were dispatched to the crash site; 69 ships, five helicopters and thirty ambulances were also dispatched.
+The Head of the National Search and Rescue Agency Muhammad Syaugi announced that the search-and-rescue operation would be extended for another three days.

-On 10 November, the NSRA ended its search for victims, but on 22 November were continuing to search intensively for the cockpit voice recorder.
+On 10 November, Basarnas ended its search for victims, but on 22 November, were continuing to search intensively for the CVR.

 On 23 November, investigators concluded the victim identification process.
 Out of 189 people on board, 125 (89 men and 36 women) were identified, including the two foreigners.
 Another 64 bodies were unaccounted for.

-Lion Air paid US$2.8 million for a second attempt to search for the cockpit voice recorder between 19 and 29 December, utilizing the offshore supply vessel MPV Everest.
-Divers detected a signal from an underwater locator beacon coming from underneath the aircraft wreckage and were able to fix the approximate position of the cockpit voice recorder but did not succeed in recovering it.
+Lion Air paid US$2.8 million for a second attempt to search for the CVR between 19 and 29 December, using the offshore supply vessel MPV Everest.
+Divers detected a signal from an underwater locator beacon coming from underneath the aircraft wreckage and were able to fix the approximate position of the CVR, but did not succeed in recovering it.

-The NTSC funded a further underwater search using Indonesian Navy vessel KRI Spica, which started on 8 January 2019 and continued until the cockpit voice recorder was recovered on 14 January.
+The NTSC funded a further underwater search using Indonesian Navy vessel KRI Spica, which started on 8 January 2019 and continued until the CVR was recovered on 14 January.
 The cockpit voice recorder was found at a depth of 30 m covered by mud that was 8 m thick.